C&S 2014 Volunteer of the Year: Cheryl Meehan

 Russ became a candidate for the C&S Volunteer of the Year award by submitting a C&S Dollars for Doers application.
-A panel of company employees rated each application for the spirit of volunteerism, leadership, and the desire to make a difference in people’s lives.
-Through the Dollars for Doers program, nonprofit organizations benefit twice: once from the C&S employee’s contribution of time, and again from a C&S matching contribution of $1 per hour volunteered, to a maximum of $1,000
+A panel of company associates rated each application for the spirit of volunteerism, leadership, and the desire to make a difference in people’s lives.
+Through the Dollars for Doers program, nonprofit organizations benefit twice: once from the C&S associate’s contribution of time, and again from a C&S matching contribution of $1 per hour volunteered, to a maximum of $1,000.

 The C&S 2012 Volunteer of the Year was awarded to Christopher Sleeper.
-Chris, a C&S employee since 2007, drives a truck and is based out of the company’s Upper Marlboro, Maryland distribution center.
+Chris, a C&S associate since 2007, drives a truck and is based out of the company’s Upper Marlboro, Maryland distribution center.

 When he’s not behind the wheel delivering groceries for C&S, Chris Sleeper drives the truck for the St. Leonard Volunteer Fire & Rescue Squad where he has been volunteering for more than 16 years.
 The recipient of many awards for his lifesaving work, Chris is devoted to helping people.
 He says with quiet humility, “I believe there is no greater reward as a volunteer firefighter and EMT than to be able to help another person in their time of need.”
 He currently serves as the Vice President to the organization which responds to over 2,000 fire and emergency medical service calls each year.